jinayang15/ICS4UCulminating/README.txt

   NullPointerException may be thrown, but THE GAME IS OKAY.
 - Badly Poisoned does not work
 - Sometimes bugs and battle does not work properly.
 For example, sometimes when you win, it crashes.
-- After a battle, that is it LOL.